 Schools tend to differ in their admission requirements beyond the basic required credits of some subjects.
-Most schools don’t have a definite benchmark in GPA and MCAT scores, but it is advisable to know the average scores of the students accepted into their program.
+Most schools don’t have a definite benchmark in GPA and MCAT scores, but it is advisable to know both the average GPA and MCAT score of the students accepted into their program.

 5. Residency Placement